r-grandorder/tri-hermes/en/pages/babylonia.md

 W-we will sacrifice everyone up to our second-class citizens!
 You can have them all!
 Treat them like livestock I don't care!

 **Sumerian:**
 So please, leave us...Leave us alone, ah!
-Eeeeeeyaaaaaaggghh...! ! !
+Eeeeeeyaaaaaaggghh...!!!

 **B：? ? ? :**
 Lowly creatures.
 I am utterly disgusted with you.
 We have said before that not a single human shall survive.